ploomber/projects/templates/ml-basic/_source.md

 # If using jupyter, you can show the plot with this code:
 from IPython.display import Image Image(filename='pipeline.png')
 # otherwise open the pipeline.png file directly

+# NOTE: ploomber plot will generate a pipeline.html (not .png) file if
+# pygraphviz is missing.
+In such case, open the file to view the pipeline plot
 ```

 ## Build pipeline